SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 </details>

-### Example: Exploring READ TABLE Statements and Table Expressions
+### Exploring READ TABLE Statements and Table Expressions

 Expand the following collapsible section for example code.
 To try it out, create a demo class named `zcl_demo_abap` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is not set up to display output in the console.
 You may want to set a break point at the first position possible and walk through the example in the debugger.
 This will allow you to double-click on data objects and observe how the different statements affect their contents.